Studies Abroad: Salzburg, Austria Full Year Program

 The Salzburg program is the oldest and most popular study abroad program at the University of Portland.
 Academically, it is centered on year long courses in art history, German, and music that are supplemented by tours to France, Greece, and Italy.
 Salzburg itself is the birthplace of Mozart and home to the world-famous Salzburg Music Festival.
 The tours in the fall semester include visits to art museums and historical sites in Vienna, Reims, Paris, Versailles, and Strasbourg.
 The three-week spring tour includes visits to Delphi, Athens, Corinth, Olympia, Pompeii, Rome, Florence, Ravenna, and Padua.

 Administrated exclusively by the University of Portland, the Salzburg program has been running since 1964.
-Program dates extend between Tuesday, September 3, 2014 to Thursday, April 30, 2015, with a winter break during late December and early January.
-The total program cost is $52,310, which includes tuition, housing, insurance, fall and spring tours, excursions, and housing with meal allowance during Christmas break.
+Program dates extend from September to April, 2016, with a winter break during late December and early January.
+The total program cost is $54,670, which includes tuition, housing, insurance, fall and spring tours, excursions, and housing with meal allowance during Christmas break.
 It does not include airfare to Salzburg.
 Financial aid and work study apply to this program.

 Located on the Western border of Austria, Salzburg is centrally located: only two hours from Munich, Germany and three hours from Vienna.
 Just South of the Austrian and Bavarian Alps, Salzburg retains a fairytale-like atmosphere with its beautiful Baroque buildings and stunning white fortress, the Festung Hohensalzburg overlooking the city.
 Culturally significant as the birthplace of Mozart, the setting for the Sound of Music, and its charming Altstadt (Old Town), which has been declared a UNESCO World heritage area, Salzburg offers multiple opportunities for cultural enrichment.
 Other sites include palaces (such as Schloss Mirabell and Schloss Hellbrunn), museums (Haus der Natur, Salzburg Museum, Residenz Gallery), historic churches, cemeteries, convents, and monasteries, (the Salzburg Cathedral, St. Peter’s, the Franciscan Church), and Mozart’s residence.